kylemsguy/korotaggertool/README.md

 - [x] Implement a download button
 - [ ] Allow disabling autosave (and changing autosave delay)
 - [ ] Add a clear button
+- [ ] Have *some* semblance of Responsive design so it works on more screens than just my MacBook Pro in fullscreen.